||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 * * *

 Ex-special-agent Vali Malone, battle-scarred and terminally irritable, watched the latest batch of Gods of Avalon contestants disembark from the shuttle and scowled.
 His foul mood was not helped by his problematic relationship with alcohol, the main one being the lack of a good drinking establishment at the spaceport.
+Vali knew all the shows on Avalon and hated every single one of them.
+In his opinion, Gods of Avalon, with its macabre challenges and mythical mechanical beasts, was undoubtedly the most grotesque.

 "Fools!" he muttered, to no one in particular.
 His coarse Irish brogue made the word sound like a curse.
 "Slaves to holovid, every one them."

 For all its craziness, Avalon was Vali's home.
 He had come to the moon to escape his past, or rather certain former acquaintances who resented the fact he still breathed.
-Vali liked the delicious irony of lying low amidst a myriad of constantly-running holovid shows, but his choice of refuge was not as stupid as it sounded.
+Vali liked the delicious irony of lying low amidst a myriad of constantly running holovid shows, but his choice of refuge was not as stupid as it sounded.
 There were certain atrocities no one would ever risk showing up on camera.
 Besides, the synthetic additions to the moon's biosphere gave him an edge.
 Embedded in his brain was a legacy of his days as a Que Qiao agent, a special-forces cranium implant capable of interfacing with all manner of electric devices.
 The singular abilities that made him a security risk when he decided to abandon his post had proved a great asset in the artificial holovid domains of Avalon.

 Ahead lay the walled city of Londinium.
 A blanket of snow shrouded a crumbling confusion of fake medieval buildings that were authentically grey, grim, rather smelly and quite a shock to the system to anyone fresh off an air-conditioned shuttle.
-It was a town that never slept; apart from the contestants, their entourage and camera crews, the place was heaving with actors, backstage workers, ambulance teams and all manner of animal and human cyberclones, not to mention the occasional gatecrasher who thought nothing of making an illegal landing just to get their face on holovid.
+It was a town that never slept; aside from the contestants, their entourage and camera crews, the place was heaving with actors, backstage workers, ambulance teams and all manner of animal and human cyberclones, not to mention the occasional gatecrasher who thought nothing of making an illegal landing just to get their face on holovid.
 The Avalon Broadcasting Company secretly welcomed these so-called 'crazies'.
 Although unpredictable, they usually harmed no one but themselves or the contestants and often produced the best screen moments.

 Vali Malone, self-proclaimed king of the crazies, was back in town and determined to put on a good show.
 He was here for a reason.
 He wanted revenge.